 “Tough guys don’t do math.
 Tough guys fry chicken for a living.”

-Released in 1988, stand and deliver is an American drama film which is said to be the true story of a high school Mathematics teacher, Jaime Escalante.
+Released in 1988, stand and deliver is an American drama film that is said to be the true story of a high school Mathematics teacher, Jaime Escalante.
 Starring Edward James who plays the role of Jaime, the movie shows the struggles of Latino students in getting basic education, due to several societal norms and prejudices.
 The teacher perseveres with them, helping all of them ace their personal as well as school tests as the students prepare to take AP Calculus at higher studies.
 This is one of the most inspiring Mathematics movies, showing how a willing teacher can change the course of his students’ lives.

 This sums up our picks for the best Mathematics movies to watch.
 If you have a passion for Mathematics and are looking for a suitable university to pursue your dreams, connect with us at Leverage Edu.
-We provide student aid services which will help you enrol and cement your place in your dream university.
+We provide student aid services that will help you enrol and cement your place in your dream university.
 To begin your journey with us, book a free meeting with our career experts today!